 - Visiting students (students from schools/colleges other than Syracuse) with veterans benefits can apply and use them at Syracuse Abroad centers.

 - Students receiving veterans benefits must use a VA-approved foreign institution, or an American institution abroad.
-You can search for approved programs here.
-This includes all five Syracuse Abroad centers, our program in Central Europe, and some World Partner programs.
+You can search for approved programs: this includes all five Syracuse Abroad centers, our program in Central Europe, and some World Partner programs.

 Syracuse University Resources:

-- Office of Veteran and Military Affairs (OVMA)
+- Office of Veteran Success (part of OVMA)